 A registered non-government school must document:

-- copies of qualifications used to determine the suitability of each teacher it has employed and, where relevant, copies of Institute of Teachers accreditation documentation
+- copies of qualifications used to determine the suitability of each teacher it has employed and, where relevant, copies of teacher accreditation documentation

 - details, including the qualifications and teaching experience, of all part-time and full-time teaching staff